emoncms/emoncms/docs/RaspberryPi/Low-write-mode.md

     sudo reboot

-In your browser, open `emoncms -> Setup -> Administration`, and you should see under `Server Information` that the `Emoncms` section will be now extended to show the number of feed data points currently committed to the cache before writin to disk.
+In your browser, open `emoncms -> Setup -> Administration`, and you should see under `Server Information` that the `Emoncms` section will be now extended to show the number of feed data points currently committed to the cache before being written to disk.
 _NOTE: this data does not browser auto-update, it's necessary to refresh your browser to see the current data_